Cindy1226/is310-coding-assignments/command-line-maze/README.md

-# Escape the Haunted Cornfield
+# The Mystical Corn Maze

-Created by: Heather Mentzer
+Created by:Cindy Liang

 ## Scenario:
-You're lost in a Haunted Cornfield.
-Your goal is to escape before the scarecrows catch you.
-Follow the clues and navigate through the maze to find the hidden escape key.
+You are lost in the Mystical Corn Maze.
+Your objective is to navigate through various areas and find your way out.
+Use the clues provided to guide your journey.

 ## How to Solve:
 1. Start in the `entrance` directory.
-2. Use the clues in the files to navigate through directories.
+2. Navigate through the maze using the clues in the files.
-3. Look out for hidden files and directories (use `ls -la` to reveal them).
+3. Look for hidden files and directories (use `ls -la` to reveal them).
-4. Avoid the dead ends and ghosts!
+4. Solve the puzzles and follow the clues to escape.

 Good luck!